hapijs/joi/API.md

 #### `any.failover([value, [description]])`

-Sets a failover value if the original value failes passing validation where:
+Sets a failover value if the original value fails passing validation where:
 - `value` - the failover value.
   - `value` supports [references](#refkey-options).
   - `value` may also be a function which returns the default value.
 If `value` is specified as a